 The College recognizes a subscription liability, reported with long-term debt, and a right-to-use subscription asset (an intangible asset), reported with capital assets, in the statement of net position.
-The College recognizes subscription liabilities with an initial individual value of \$100,000 or more.
+The College recognizes subscription liabilities and the related right-to-use assets with an initial individual value of \$100,000 or more.